jafetgado/PETML/README.md

 `experiment/data/finetuning/performance` are presented as average values over 3-fold cross-validation (column 0) and standard deviation (column 1).

-`experiment/data/labels/`: contains both sequence data and activity measurements for 379 PETases from 23 studies.
+Sequence data and activity measurements for 379 PETases from 23 studies are in `experiment/data/labels/`.